Taking a golden shower. Drinking from your own spigot. Sipping a warm cup of herbal pee.

 Urine is composed of fluid and waste products that your body doesn’t need.
 Your kidneys work as filters, removing excess water and cellular byproducts from the bloodstream.
 This waste is sent down to the bladder as urine.

 Your urinary tract extends from your kidneys to your urethra.
 You have two kidneys, one on each side of the body.
 The kidneys send urine down to the bladder through two muscular tubes called ureters.
 When your bladder is full, nerve endings send a signal to your brain that it’s time to find a bathroom.

 When you empty your bladder, urine exits the body through a small tube called the urethra.
 The urethra is home to some types of bacteria.
 Normally, these bacteria don’t cause any problems, unless they grow out of control.
-Research on urine composition, however, shows that these bacteria can contaminate urine as it exits the body.

 In 1945, John W. Armstrong, a British naturopath, published a popular book about the alleged curative power of drinking one’s own urine.
 The book, “The Water of Life: A Treatise on Urine Therapy,” claims that urine can cure all major illnesses.
 He claimed that those near death needed to eat and drink nothing but their own urine for several weeks and have urine massaged into their skin daily.